 Do you buy Australian made hiking gear?
 According to Roy Morgan “[a] huge majority of 90% of Australians aged 14+ say they are more likely to buy products made in Australia”.
 Are you part of that 90%?

 Even if you wanted to buy Australian made hiking gear the industry, for the most part, has other plans.
-Walk into your favourite outdoor gear store on Little Bourke Street or Kent Street and 99.9% of products are made elsewhere, mostly China.
+Walk into your favourite outdoor gear store on Little Bourke Street or Kent Street or Rundle Street and 99.9% of products are made elsewhere, mostly China.

 You can buy Australian made if you do your research.
-There are few bigger players in the space with most brands that manufacture in Australian occupying the ‘cottage industry’ as it’s called.
+There are few bigger players in the space but most brands that manufacture in Australian occupying the ‘cottage industry’ as it’s called.
 Which is nice, as not only are you supporting local, but small business too.

-Here’s a list of brands that make hiking gear in Australia.
+So, here’s a list of brands that make hiking gear in Australia.
 Couple of hunting/tactical gear brands, and a bit of food and canvas on here too.

 A brand best known for their ultra durable backpacks and quality sleeping bags, One Planet doesn’t manufacture all of its products in Australia but some.
 Products that are made in Australia are clearly labelled with a badge on their website, which is their entire range of packs, bags, and rain jackets.
 Everything else is presumably made in China or Vietnam.

 “… One Planet still proudly manufactures the majority of its products in Australia.
 Products that we cannot economically produce in Melbourne are developed and tested locally, then produced in China or Vietnam in close association with our partner factories.”

-Ottie Merino is an Australian owned merino hiking clothing brand that manufactures in Sydney.
-Their wool jersey fabric is processed and knitted in Melbourne from merino wool from happy sheep in Australia and New Zealand.
+Ottie Merino is an Australian owned merino hiking clothing brand that is based in Melbourne and manufacturers in Australia.
+They use 100% merino wool from Australian sheep that’s 100% mulesing-free.

 Established in 2012 by Dan Pitt, Wilderness Threadworks specialise in backpacks and backpack accessories such as pouches and hip belts.